JW201 vs JW202: Difference, Form Use & X1/X2 Visas

 Ready to Enroll?

-Apply now or read our full visa guide for more information on the X1 and X2 student visa requirements.
+Apply now or read our full visa guide for more information on the X2 student visa requirements.